JadeWang96/Video-Game-by-Unreal-Engine/README.md

 - Escape(For real)
 - Battle Tank(For real)

-I built the 3D user interface in Unreal Engine software and generated the project framework from software automatically.I don't write all the things by myself :)
+I built the 3D user interface in Unreal Engine software and generated the project framework from software **automatically**.

+:warning: :warning: :warning:

-I wrote the game logic and implemented the specific game with the existing game component/actor template and environment.
+**I didn't write all the things by myself :)** I wrote the game logic and implemented the specific game with the existing game component/actor template and environment.
+(See the source files for each game)

-There many unreal engine special data structures and types were utilized in the projects, which are totally different from general C++ library and focus on the game.
+There many [unreal engine](https://docs.unrealengine.com/en-US/Programming/Introduction/index.html) special data structures and types were utilized in the projects, which are totally different from general C++ library and focus on the game.

+It is painful for me to design a 3D game since I feel sick whenever I played a video game.
+:dizzy_face:

 ### Bulls and Cows Game
 This is the word version of game.